-The manager or supervisor of a workplace has plenty to deal with, between meeting performance goals and leading a cohesive and productive team.
+The manager or supervisor of a workplace has plenty to deal with, between meeting performance goals, improving management skills, and leading a productive team.
 When an employee is sabotaging their manager, it becomes an issue that deserves full attention.
 The fact is many employees are sabotaging their managers without even knowing it, but the results could be very damaging.
 You can minimize your risk of damaging your manager’s reputation or worse, losing your own job, by observing these three employee practices that sabotage their managers.

 Whether you feel like you have the most important job on the team or you are nothing more than an extra pair of hands, the truth is your performance has a significant impact on your team and ultimately your manager.
 As an employee your job is to meet your performance goals and when these goals are not being met, it has a direct effect on your manager.
 Executives and senior leaders will begin looking to your manager for answers as to why you are not performing.
 You might not think about how your performance or lack thereof is sabotaging your manager, but it is certainly something your manager will take note of.
 This could lead to trouble for your manager and possibly even result in you losing your job.
 Don’t underestimate the importance of your job.
 Always strive to meet your performance goals and don’t be afraid to ask for help if you are struggling.